 Nature of the Forged Document:

 Forging certain documents can make the crime far worse.
 For instance, forging government documents like passports, visas, or land titles is treated more harshly than, say, forging a simple cheque.
-The reason is that forged government documents have a much higher potential for misuse and can harm the country’s security and public trust.
+The reason is that forged government documents pose a much higher risk of misuse and can harm the country’s security and public trust.

 Financial Loss or Harm:

-The bigger the financial damage caused, the harsher the punishment.
+The greater the financial damage, the harsher the punishment.
 If the forged document leads to significant financial loss, such as swindling someone out of large sums of money or defrauding a company, the penalty for forgery will reflect the scale of the crime.
 The Court considers the extent of harm caused to victims when determining the severity of the penalty.

 Repeat Offenders: